potatolain/cruddie-mock/README.md

 Dead simple API mocking tool.
 Supply a folder full of json files describing your models, get a working REST API with CRUD methods for mock data.
 Cruddie Mock was built with simplicity in mind, so it should set you up for success.

+For an example server, [check out the live demo](http://cruddie-mock-demo.cpprograms.net/)

 # Quickstart Guide

   1. Install cruddie-mock globally: `npm install -g cruddie-mock`